alecthomas/zero/README.md

 ### Explicit dependencies

-A weak provider may also explicitly request other weak dependencies be injected.
+A weak provider may also explicitly request other weak dependencies be injected by using `require=<provider>`.
 This is useful when an injected parameter of the provider is itself reliant on an optional weak type.

 eg. In this example the `SQLCron()` provider requires that the migrations provided by `CronSQLMigrations()` have already been applied to `*sql.DB`, which in turn requires `[]Migration`.
 By explicitly specifiying `require=CronSQLMigrations`, the previously ignored weak provider will be added.